How to report gains and losses from virtual currencies in MyTax

 Log in to MyTax (a new window appears)

-First, go to Individual income tax and Tax year 2021, then select Check your pre-completed tax return.
+First, go to Individual income tax and Pre-completed tax return 2023, then select Check your pre-completed tax return.

-Click Correct.
+Click Check pre-completed tax return.
 Move on to step 4 of these instructions.

 Your own information appears at the Background stage.
 Proceed to Pre-completed income and deductions.